-Step 1 Understand the Pickle District from a technical perspective through research and site visits, culminating in a strengths, weaknesses, opportunities and precinct's land use, connectivity, culture and public and private realm outcomes.
-Step 2 Inform the community and key stakeholders of our findings and seek input from the community as to what they value to establish a vision for the area in the place.
-Understanding where the community is and where it wants to be formed the basis of the discussion around the first vision workshop held engaged with landowners, business owners, local residents and visitors to the precinct directly to formulate the vision and objectives of this policy.
+Step 1 Understand the Pickle District from a technical perspective through research and site visits, culminating in a strengths, weaknesses, opportunities and threats analysis associated with the precinct's land use, connectivity, culture and public and private realm outcomes.

+Step 2 Inform the community and key stakeholders of our findings and seek input from the community as to what they value to establish a vision for the area and what the community values in the place.
+Understanding where the community is and where it wants to be formed the basis of the discussion around the first vision workshop held on 12 December 2022.
+The City engaged with landowners, business owners, local residents and visitors to the precinct directly to formulate the vision and objectives of this policy.

 Step 3 A draft vision for the precinct based on community feedback and to build on this draft vision by developing a design response for the precinct.
+A second design workshop held 16

-A sec February 2023 provided an opportunity for the community to refine the draft vision and help guide the development of the design response.
-Step 4 Step 5 Collate responses from the vision and design elements of consultation, leading into the draft PDPF being advertised for 28 days, from 29 May to 26.
-Present the feedback recieved from each of these stages back to a meeting of council in August 2023 for final endorsement of the PDPF.
+February 2023 provided an opportunity for the community to refine the draft vision and help guide the development of the design response.

+Step 4 Collate responses from the vision and design elements of consultation, leading into the draft PDPF being advertised for 28 days, from 29 May to 26 June 2023.

+Step 5 Present the feedback recieved from each of these stages back to a meeting of council in August 2023 for final endorsement of the PDPF.